SANE Resources logo

 A:

 When you're left by someone (through separation, divorce or death), you'll absolutely have feelings of sadness (pain and loneliness) or fear about being "abandoned."
 Some of the feelings are normal grief reactions to loss or expected loss.
 You may also feel anger and fear.
 You will not die from the uncomfortable feelings.
 It will be important, however, to process your grieving instead of stuffing or avoiding, or jumping in to harmful behaviors (chemicals or sex or a relationship) to numb the discomfort.
+For some people they experience significant emotional discomfort when alone and might want to look at what has become known as "love addiction" (relationship dependence).

 Q: What does recovery mean?